Oberon-2: Implementations

 Oberon-2 compilers maintained by ETH include versions for Windows, Linux, Solaris, macOS.

-The Oxford Oberon-2 compiler compiles to native machine code and can use a JIT on Windows, Linux and Mac OS X. It is created/maintained by Mike Spivey and uses the Keiko Virtual Machine.
+The Oxford Oberon-2 compiler compiles to native machine code and can use a JIT on Windows, Linux, and macOS.
+It is created and maintained by Mike Spivey and uses the Keiko Virtual Machine.

 There is an Oberon-2 Lex scanner and Yacc parser by Stephen J. Bevan of Manchester University, UK, based on the one in the Mössenböck and Wirth reference.
 It is at version 1.4.

-There is a release called Native Oberon which includes an operating system, and can directly boot on PC class hardware.
+There is a release named Native Oberon which includes an operating system, and can directly boot on PC class hardware.

-A .NET implementation of Oberon with the addition of some minor .NET-related extensions has also been developed at ETHZ.
+A .NET implementation of Oberon with the addition of some minor .NET-related extensions has been developed at ETHZ.

 Programmer's Open Workbench (POW!) is a very simple integrated development environment, which is provided with editor, linker, and Oberon-2 compiler.
 This compiles to Windows executables.
 Full source code is provided; the compiler is written in Oberon-2.

 The Java to Oberon Compiler (JOB) was written at the University of Vologda in Russia.
 It produces object code in the form of Java class files (bytecode).
 Some JOB-specific classes are provided which are Java compatible, but which use a more Oberon-like component hierarchy.

 The Optimizing Oberon-2 Compiler compiles to C, using the GNU Compiler Collection (GCC) toolchain for program generation.

 Oberon Script is a compiler that translates the full Oberon language into JavaScript.
 The compiler is written in JavaScript and can thus be called from Web pages to process scripts written in Oberon.

 XDS Modula2/Oberon2 is a development system by Excelsior LLC, Novosibirsk, Russia.
 It contains an optimizing compiler for Intel Pentium, or "via-C" translator for cross-platform software development.
 Available for Windows and Linux.
 The compiler is written in Oberon-2 and compiles itself.

 Oberon Revival is a project to bring Oberon 2 and Component Pascal (BlackBox Component Builder) to Linux and Win32.
 The Linux port of BlackBox was unavailable before and it originally ran on only Microsoft Windows.

 XOberon is a real-time operating system for PowerPC, written in Oberon-2.

 The Portable Oberon-2 Compiler (OP2) was developed to port the Oberon System onto commercially available platforms.